 Catfish and the Bottlemen are a four piece rock n’ roll band with a fascinating back story and a fearsome live reputation.
 They formed in Llandudno in North Wales and if you haven’t heard them yet it’s just a short matter of time until you do.

-After playing hundreds of gigs up and down the country, perfecting their quite brilliant live show and building their ever increasing army of fans, the band signed with Communion/Island and are now on the verge of releasing their hugely anticipated debut album The Balcony on 15th September.
-The album features singles Rango, Homesick, Kathleen and Fallout, all previous Hottest Records in the World on Zane Lowe’s Radio 1 show.
-The band are currently in full on festival mode, playing over 50 dates in the UK and overseas, before heading out on their biggest headline tour yet in November.
-Their biggest show to date, at Koko in London, already sold out 4 months in advance.
-Van McCann (vocals, guitar), Billy Bibby (lead guitar), Benji Blakeway (bass) and Bob Hall (drums), the big time awaits.
+After playing hundreds of gigs up and down the country, perfecting their quite brilliant live show and building their ever increasing army of fans, the band signed with Communion/Island and released their long awaited debut album The Balcony on 15th September 2014.
+The album features the 5 singles Pacifier, Cocoon, Homesick, Kathleen and Fallout, all previous Hottest Records in the World on Zane Lowe’s Radio 1 show.
+The band are currently on a sold out headline tour of the UK and have just announced their biggest tour to date for Spring 2015 which includes a stop off at London’s famous Shepherd’s Bush Empire.
+Van McCann (vocals, guitar), Jonny Bond (lead guitar), Benji Blakeway (bass) and Bob Hall (drums), the big time awaits.